KnightHacks/tk/README.md

 /beep - responds with "Boop!"
 /duck - sends random duck image!
 /joke - sends a random programming joke!
+/countdown - sends a countdown to the next Knight Hacks event!
 ```

 ### Adding a Command